dmumtaz/ugmqa/README.md

 # Non-Intrusive Deep Learning based Perceptual Audio Quality Assessment for User-Generated Content

-The repository provides the dataset and the code for the quality assessment of user generated multimedia audio.
+The repository provides the code for predicting the quality of user generated multimedia audio.
 The IIT-JMU-UGM Audio Dataset is a repository consisting of audio clips extracted from various sources and degraded by real-world distortions.
 The quality assessment algorithm first extracts the vital features from the sound track and then employs a stacked GRU architecture for training the model.